Business Leader Mastermind Series

 Let us help you find your Path to Profit.

-At TEC Garage, our Mastermind program consists of an educational component followed by a traditional facilitated mastermind program.
-This program has been designed to allow the participants to process their first cup of "the best free coffee" in town while they learn, share and hold each other accountable.
+At the Innovation Center, our Mastermind program consists of an educational component followed by a traditional facilitated mastermind program.
+This program has been designed to allow the participants to learn, share and hold each other accountable.
 The time, schedule and costs have been set to be respectful of the constraints of today’s entrepreneur.

 How does Mastermind Work?

-- Professionally facilitated by TEC Garage Director, an experienced facilitator, proven business leader and author
+Professionally facilitated by Innovation Center Director, an experienced facilitator, proven business leader and author

 Eligibility & Cost